gunjanghate/git-genie/README.md

 - `<desc>`: Short description of the change (mandatory).
 - `--type <type>`: Commit type (default: `feat`).
 - `--scope <scope>`: Optional scope for commit message.
-- `--no-ai`: Disable AI commit message generation.
+- `--genie`: Enable AI commit message generation.
 - `--no-branch`: Skip interactive branch selection and commit directly to the main branch.
 - `--remote <url>`: Add remote origin if the repository is new.